-(a) This voting system shall ensure that directors with the highest number of votes remain on the Board for the longest available terms.

-- (b) At each election, the newly elected directors will be assigned the available term lengths based on their vote tally, with the highest-ranked candidates serving the longest terms open to them. - 38.9 Not used. - 38.10 Not used. - 38.11 A person is eligible for election as a director of the company if they: - (a) are a representative of a member of the company (appointed under clause 23), - (b)(a) are 18 years of age or older - (c)(b) are nominated by a member two members of a Member Centre that is entitled to vote under this Constitution, - (d)(c) give the company their signed consent to act as a director of the company, and - (e)(d) are not ineligible to be a director under the Corporations Act or the ACNC Act, and - (f)(e) lodge their nomination with the Secretary at least 21⁄2 working days before the General Meeting at which the election of Directors will be conducted. - 38.12 Subject to cl 3736, the directors may appoint a person as a director to fill a casual vacancy if that person: - (a) is a representative of a member of the company (appointed under clause 23) - (b)(a) is 18 years of age or older - (c)(b) gives the company their signed consent to act as a director of the company, and - (d)(c) is not ineligible to be a director under the Corporations Act or the ACNC Act. - 38.13 Any individual Member Centre may only have a maximum of two (2) of its Members concurrently serving as Directors. - 38.14 If the number of directors is reduced to fewer than three or is less than the number required for a quorum, the continuing directors may act but only: - (a) in an emergency - (b) for the purpose of increasing the number of directors to three (or higher if required for a quorum), or - (c) to call a general meeting. - 39.
-Election of chairperson general meeting held when the term in question expires under the above clauses 37.2 or 37.5.
+- (a) This voting system shall ensure that directors with the highest number of votes remain on the Board for the longest available terms. - (b) At each election, the newly elected directors will be assigned the available term lengths based on their vote tally, with the highest-ranked candidates serving the longest terms open to them. - 38.9 Not used. - 38.10 Not used. - 38.11 A person is eligible for election as a director of the company if they: - (a) are 18 years of age or older - (b) are nominated by a member entitled to vote under this Constitution - (c) give the company their signed consent to act as a director of the company, and - (d) are not ineligible to be a director under the Corporations Act or the ACNC Act, and

+- (e) lodge their nomination with the Secretary at least 2 working days before the General Meeting at which the election of Directors will be conducted. - 38.12 Subject to cl 37, the directors may appoint a person as a director to fill a casual vacancy if that person: - (a) is 18 years of age or older - (b) gives the company their signed consent to act as a director of the company, and - (c) is not ineligible to be a director under the Corporations Act or the ACNC Act. - 38.13 Any individual Member Centre may only have a maximum of two (2) of its Members concurrently serving as Directors. - 38.14 If the number of directors is reduced to fewer than three or is less than the number required for a quorum, the continuing directors may act but only: - (a) in an emergency - (b) for the purpose of increasing the number of directors to three (or higher if required for a quorum), or - (c) to call a general meeting.

+39. Election of chairperson